guess-js/guess-js.github.io/content/angular.md

 Same happens when the user goes from "About" to "Media" since Guess.js prefetches the "Media" bundles when the user initially visits "About."

+**Note**: The prefecthing would not work in `dev` mode.
+You should build the application in production mode to see the prefetching working.

 ### Conclusion

 In this guide, we saw how to integrate Guess.js with Angular using Angular CLI.